yokwejuste/disc-unconference-2025-projects/unconference/navigating-funding-landscape.md

 ## Outputs

-Outputs from this work will be supported by OLS team to be edited and shared under CC-By 4.0 - with clear and appropriate authorship and credits.
+Outputs from this work will be supported by the OLS team to be edited and shared under CC-By 4.0 - with clear and appropriate authorship and credits.
 Outputs from this will inform the development of a curriculum draft as part of a newly funded project to help promote skills under the same theme.

 The long-term goal of this project is to provide advanced training and mentoring through the involvement of Open Science practitioners and community leaders (with all materials shared openly for anyone to use).